 While all this was going on, we renovated our 1,200 sq ft ranch house into a 4,500 sq ft Arts and Crafts dream home!
 After a beautiful run with the "New and Improved" Spec Fin, we started to feel the recession of 2008.
 What's next, we wondered, and Janna said: "How about stencils?"
 Enter the next obsession: Cutting Edge Stencils!

-My fascination with stencils started about 15 years ago, when I was briefly involved as a seamstress-helper at a small theater company in California.
+My fascination with stencils started about 20 years ago, when I was briefly involved as a seamstress-helper at a small theater company in California.
 I was helping to sew costumes for the Madame Butterfly opera, which was a lot of fun!
 One of the creative challenges we faced was how to decorate the geisha’s silk kimonos with some traditional Japanese ornamentation, and do it within our (very small) budget.
 We purchased a bolt of white natural silk, then very creatively dyed it in the washing machine in various soft pastel fabric colors.
-I had no idea that you could dye fabric in a top loading washing machine!
-It was so easy and cost effective, and the color gets distributed evenly through the fabric.

 Then I wondered how would we apply the traditional Japanese intricate ornamentation to the fabric.
 That’s when Nette, our lead costume designer, simply said: “We’ll make a Stencil!”